annabrewer/hifi/BUILD_ANDROID.md

 # Dependencies

-Building is currently supported on OSX, Windows and Linux, but developers intending to do work on the library dependencies are strongly urged to use 64 bit Linux as a build platform
+Building is currently supported on OSX, Windows and Linux, but developers intending to do work on the library dependencies are strongly urged to use 64 bit Linux as a build platform.

 ### Visual Studio

 If you don’t have Community or Professional edition of Visual Studio 2017, download [Visual Studio Community 2017](https://visualstudio.microsoft.com/vs/older-downloads/).

 When selecting components, check "Desktop development with C++".
 Also on the right on the Summary toolbar, check "Windows 8.1 SDK and UCRT SDK" and "VC++ 2015.3 v140 toolset (x86,x64)".
-If you do not already have a python development environment installed, also check "Python Development" in this screen.
+If you do not already have a Python development environment installed, also check "Python Development" in this screen.

 If you already have Visual Studio installed and need to add python, open the "Add or remove programs" control panel and find the "Microsoft Visual Studio Installer".
 Select it and click "Modify".
 In the installer, select "Modify" again, then check "Python Development" and allow the installer to apply the changes.

 ### Android Studio

 Download the [Android Studio](https://developer.android.com/studio/index.html) installer and run it.
-Once installed, at the welcome screen, click _Configure_ in the lower right corner and select _SDK Manager_
+Once installed, at the welcome screen, click _Configure_ in the lower right corner and select _SDK Manager_.

 From the _SDK Platforms_ tab, select API levels 26 and 28.